sst/guide/_chapters/what-does-this-guide-cover.md

 - Use AWS Cognito SDK to login and signup users
 - Plugin to the backend APIs to manage our notes
 - Use the AWS JS SDK to upload files
-- Create an S3 bucket to upload our app
-- Configure CloudFront to serve out our app
-- Point our domain with Route 53 to CloudFront
-- Set up SSL to serve our app over HTTPS

-#### Part II

-Aimed at folks who are looking to use the Serverless Stack for their day-to-day projects.
-We automate all the steps from the first part.
-Here is what is covered in order.

-For the backend:
+- Accepting credit card payments in React
+- Environments in Create React App
+- Deploy your frontend to production using Netlify
+- Configure custom domains through Netlify

+Automate backend deployments:
 - Configure DynamoDB through code
 - Configure S3 through code
 - Configure Cognito User Pool through code
 - Configure Cognito Identity Pool through code
 - Environment variables in Serverless Framework
-- Working with the Stripe API
 - Working with secrets in Serverless Framework
 - Unit tests in Serverless
 - Automating deployments using Seed
 - Configuring custom domains through Seed
 - Monitoring deployments through Seed

-For the frontend

-- Environments in Create React App
-- Accepting credit card payments in React
-- Automating deployments using Netlify
-- Configure custom domains through Netlify

 We think this will give you a good foundation on building full-stack production ready serverless applications.
 If there are any other concepts or technologies you'd like us to cover, feel free to let us know on our [forums]({{ site.forum_url }}).

 [Cognito]: https://aws.amazon.com/cognito/
 [CM]: https://aws.amazon.com/certificate-manager